cloudmesh-community/fa19-516-147/project/report.md

  * AWS Redshift/ RDS  & Azure SQL Database

    AWS and Azure are two market leading cloud services provider from Amazon and Microsoft respectively.
 AWS and Azure both      offer number of database services.
-In project , relation SQL database from these cloud providers will be used.
+In project, relation SQL database from these cloud providers will be used.

 ## Implementation Plan

 ### Step 1: Database Object Creation
-   Create Database objects like tables ,views  on a cloud DB (Azure SQL Database ) Python script to create objects
+   Create Database objects like tables, views  on a cloud DB (Azure SQL Database ) Python script to create objects

 ### Step 2: Open API .yaml file